We don’t just advise – we engineer your child’s admissions edge by helping them choose majors that balance passion and career value.

 Computer Science

-The Bureau of Labor Statistics shows computer science roles earning a median annual salary of $136,620 in 2023.
-Growth is projected at 23% through 2032.Â
+The Bureau of Labor Statistics lists computer and information research scientists at a median annual wage of $136,620 in 2023, with growth projected at 23% through 2032.

 Psychology